ismaelharunid/cool-py-helpers/README.md

 # cool-py-helpers
-A collection of common support functions and things
+A collection of common support functions, things and examples.